sarahfuchi/Data-Science/Prediction (Regression)/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

-Practice Skills
+Practice Skills:

-Creative feature engineering
+- Creative feature engineering
-Advanced regression techniques like random forest and gradient boosting.
+- Advanced regression techniques like random forest and gradient boosting.

 <a id="ch4"></a>
 # Step 2: Data Gathering